Copán Ruinas Airport

 Copán Ruinas Airport (IATA: RUY, ICAO: MHRU) is a newly completed airport serving the town of Copán Ruinas in Honduras.
 The runway is approximately 20 km east of the town.

 The airport was opened in 2015, and is expected to provide easier tourist access to the Mayan ruins at Copán.
 A second construction phase is planned that will allow aircraft with up to 100 passengers to land.

-There are low hills in all quadrants.